Silverdale and Arnside Art and Craft Trail – Information for exhibitors and hosts

 - Individuals who take on key voluntary roles, such as group coordinators, may be eligible for reduced fees.
 This will be dependent on workload and at the discretion of the main coordinators.

-- All exhibitors are expected to undertake some small tangible task, to demonstrate commitment and encourage participatory ownership of the Trail which thrives and survives with this voluntary labour.
+- All exhibitors are expected to undertake some tangible task, to demonstrate commitment and encourage participatory ownership of the Trail which thrives and survives with this voluntary labour.
 How you can help is detailed in the Trail Organisation section.
 (Small tasks are not eligible for a reduction in fees).

 Definition of AONB boundaries